Orchestra's mission to cover 100 years of jazz went with a swing

 Then it was back to the Seventies with Freddie singing a fast and difficult fusion piece with verve — Teenage Kicks by the Undertones — and more scat, with Tom Ridout complementing on tenor.

 And so to the finale — a special arrangement by Mark of Tiger Rag.
 Nobody really knows when it was written but “early” would best describe it.
-This number had something for all sections who contributed with great energy and skill in a controlled free-for-all – in solo and in combination.
+This number had something for all sections who contributed with great energy and skill in a controlled free-for-all.

 This was a unique concert which I suspect will be long-remembered.
 A place in the NYJO flagship orchestra is fiercely contested — only the very best make it and that showed on the night.